 3. Description (under the link headline and the text is slightly greyed out)

-For the right hand side ads you have 2 areas to insert ad copy:
+For ads in the sidebar you have two areas to insert copy:

 1. Headline (25 character limit)

 For the new generation sidebar ads, you still have two areas for copy with character limits:

 2. Body (90 character limit)

 b) Find, or better yet, create pictures to use in ads that support these ideas.